PkmX/lcamera/README.md

 * [Scala.Rx](https://github.com/lihaoyi/scala.rx): for reactive value propagation.
 * [Floating Action Button](https://github.com/makovkastar/FloatingActionButton): for the floating action button (FAB) featured in material design.

-Currently it is needed to create a new capture session for the actual capture, as reusing the preview session for capture outputs garbaged JPEG images (and interestingly the `RAW_SENSOR` output is not corrupted).
-This  will introduce additional shutter delay (<100ms on Nexus 5) into capture.
-Maybe there should be another mode with only RAW output which can directly grab images off the preview session.

 The preview code probably needs some major refactoring to avoid calling `setRepeatingRequest()`, so we don't end up with unwanted requests in the pipeline.

 To see debug outputs, set allowed logging priority of `lcamera` tag to `DEBUG`: